 Japan Touring Service is a motorcycle dealership and rental service based in Okayama which would be another great starting point.

 Bike Rental Japan is motorcycle rental service in Osaka with English speaking staff.

-Try choose a bike in the cheaper classes, that might be a 400cc machine.
-A 400cc bike if touring solo is fine choice for Japan and everyone who has contacted me before and after doing a ride here have said ‘ a smaller bike would have been enough’.
+Also try choose a bike in the smaller cheaper classes.
+A 400cc bike if touring solo is fine choice for Japan and everyone who has contacted me before and after a ride here has said ‘ a smaller bike would have been enough’.
 Actually 250cc here for solo ride not using the expressway much is ample.

 3. What gear to bring?

 Unless you plan to do a ride in summer then the temperatures as noted in the first section lean towards cool.
 Most important you should have a good rain solution with you be it Gore-Tex outfit or a quality breathable rain outfit, waterproof gloves, waterproof boots or good covers.
 You will encounter rain on any tour in Japan.
 Best to have gear that you have tested in rain to know works well.
 Finding out your Gore-Tex jacket leaks or pants leak or flap about and let water into boots or boot covers let water splash up from beneath (a few of my personal mistakes on tours) are things best discovered on a day ride at home.
 A tour overseas is a great excuse to buy some new gear but not the time to first be trying it out – as I know too well.

 Something I find very helpful is technical base layer shirts rather than riding in cotton t-shirts which are hopeless.
 Same for socks, any of those outdoor shops has the coolmax and stay dry gear.
 Also your gloves really need to be up to the task of dealing with say a wet day 10 degrees if riding in Autumn as that is always a possibility.
 Make sure you include some dry bags for your clothes and electronics.
 My panniers are waterproof but many rental motorcycle cases are not.